 The Distributor is not required to sell any specific number or dollar amount of the Fund's Shares, but will use its best efforts to solicit orders for the sale of the Shares.
 The Shares will generally be offered for purchase on any business day, which is any day the New York Stock Exchange is open for business, in each case subject to any applicable sales charges and other fees, as described herein.
 The Shares will be issued at net asset value per Share.
-The minimum initial investment in Class S Shares, Class I Shares and Class M Shares by any investor is \$10,000,000, \$50,000 and \$50,000, respectively.
-However, the Fund, in its sole discretion, may accept investments below that minimum for certain investors. (see "SUMMARY OF TERMS - The Offering").
+The minimum initial investment in Class S Shares, Class I Shares and Class M Shares by any investor is \$10,000,000, \$2,500 and \$2,500, respectively.
+However, each of the Adviser or AMG Funds LLC reserves the right, on behalf of the Fund, to waive the minimum initial and additional investment amounts in their sole discretion. (see "SUMMARY OF TERMS - The Offering").
 No holder of Shares (each, a "Shareholder") will have the right to require the Fund to redeem its Shares.
 The Fund is a closed-end investment company operating as an "interval fund" and, as such, has adopted a fundamental policy to make quarterly repurchase offers (subject to certain specific exceptions in Rule 23c-3 under the 1940 Act) of not less than 5% nor more than 25% of the Fund's outstanding Shares on the repurchase request deadline.
 If the value of Shares tendered for repurchase exceeds the value the Fund intended to repurchase (generally 5% of the outstanding Shares), the Fund may determine to repurchase less than the full number of Shares tendered.
 In such event, Shareholders will have their Shares repurchased on a pro rata basis, and tendering Shareholders will not have all of their tendered Shares repurchased by the Fund (see "OFFERS TO REPURCHASE" beginning on page 65 and "REPURCHASE PROCEDURE" beginning on page 66).